-You see, since people are constantly liking things on Facebook — showing interest in different hobbies, movies, music, trends, publications — this is all data that can be used to target ads.
+You see, since people are constantly liking things on Facebook — showing interest in different hobbies, movies, music, trends, and publications — this is all data that can be used to target ads.
 In addition, there’s a ton of great demographic information that can be used, such as age, location, education level, job type, and more.

 All of these targeting options allow you to create extremely specific audiences based on what you’re trying to promote.
-And you can use the ads for a number of different objectives, from growing your social following and collecting emails addresses, to driving website traffic and conversions.
+And you can use the ads for a number of different objectives, from growing your social following and collecting email addresses, to driving website traffic and conversions.

 Now, when you take into account this level of targeting and the low cost, it may seem obvious that Facebook ads are where you should invest your money.
 But that’s not necessarily the case.

 Let’s say you’re a B2B company selling environmental engineering services.
-Your prospects are typically decision makers with high levels of seniority and expertise.
+Your prospects are typically decision-makers with high levels of seniority and expertise.
 While you could get an ad in front of them on Facebook, they likely don’t want to decide who will remove their environmental waste based on this kind of promotion.

-However, if you’re a B2C company, say a retailer, who wants to sell clothing through an ecommerce website, Facebook would be a fantastic option.
+However, if you’re a B2C company, say a retailer, who wants to sell clothing through an e-commerce website, Facebook would be a fantastic option.
 You can target individuals who have liked brands that are similar to yours, use highly visual ads that highlight your clothing, and achieve a number of different goals, from collecting emails for promotional newsletters to driving conversions for specific products.